eclipse-archived/ceylon-lang.org/documentation/1.0/tour/initialization.md

 acceptable in Ceylon, where most types don't have an acceptable "default" value.
 For example, consider the type `Person`.
 What would be an acceptable default value of this type?
 The value `null` certainly won't do, since it's not even an instance of `Person`.
-(It's an instance of `Nothing`, [remember!](../basics#dealing_with_objects_that_arent_there)) Although evaluation of an uninitialized instance variable could be defined to result in an immediate runtime exception, that would just be our old friend `NullPointerException` creeping back in by the back door.
+(It's an instance of `Null`, [remember!](../basics#dealing_with_objects_that_arent_there)) Although evaluation of an uninitialized instance variable could be defined to result in an immediate runtime exception, that would just be our old friend `NullPointerException` creeping back in by the back door.

 Indeed, "few" object-oriented languages  (and possibly none) perform the necessary static analysis to ensure definite initialization of instance variables, and this is perhaps one of the main reasons why object-oriented languages have never featured typesafe handling of `null` values.